 Each survivor participates in the development and ongoing review of a service plan that is the basis for delivery of appropriate services and support.

+Interpretation: As noted in PRG 1, documentation in DV case records will typically be limited to essential information.
+Peer reviewers should take this into account when reviewing DV records, and may rely more heavily on other evidence (e.g., policies, procedures, and/or interviews) when assigning standards ratings.